-1.5.
+1.2.
 COVID-19 impact on the business and on the financial statements

-In 2020, the coronavirus spread globally, and its negative impact gained momentum.
+In 2020, the coronavirus spread globally, and its negative impact continues to affect entities across the world.
+In the course of 2021 some recovery has been already visible which has resulted in local easement of the restrictive measures as well as increased mobility of the people across the borders.
 The management closely monitors the impact of the pandemic on the operations and provides further updates to the stakeholders as the situation evolves.
 Furthermore, the management is in close communication with the local state institutions and remains compliant with official guidelines.